elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_api_data.md

-Note that we're importing our new `Http` library to make the HTTP request to our endpoint, and we're also importing the `Json.Decode` library from the core and giving it an alias of `Decode` to make things a little easier on ourselves.
+Note that we're importing our new `Http` library to make the HTTP request to our endpoint, and we're also importing the `Json.Decode` library from the core and giving it an alias of `Decode` to make things a little easier to type.

 ## Fetching Games